ancient-world-citation-analysis/Akkadian_NLP/README.md

 # Akkadian_NLP
-Jupyternotebooks and Akkadian datasets in conllu format
+Jupyternote books from the Text-Fabric workflow with the resulting OA and OB datasets